Dancing House: Awards

 The general shape of the building is now featured on a gold 2,000 Czech koruna coin issued by the Czech National Bank.
 The coin completes a series called "Ten Centuries of Architecture".
 The Dancing House won Time magazine's design contest in 1997.
 The Dancing House was also named one of the five most important buildings in the 1990s by Architekt Magazine.

 Criticism

 The Dancing House has been called inappropriate in the classical city of Prague.
 The deconstructivist design is controversial because the house disrupts the Baroque, Gothic, and Art Nouveau buildings for which Prague is famous.
-The style, shape, heavy asymmetry, and material are considered out of place by some critics and civilians.
+The style, shape, heavy asymmetry, and material are considered out of place by some critics and commentators.